Best Period Tracker App 2026: Clue vs Flo vs Ovia — Honest Comparison

 - Prioritize data privacy and GDPR compliance

-Pricing: Free with full tracking; Clue Plus ($49.99/year) for pregnancy mode and advanced features
+Pricing: Free with basic tracking; Clue Plus (~$39.99/year) for pregnancy mode, wearable sync, and advanced features

 For Health Education: Flo